uwmyuan/f1tenth_coursekit/lectures/ModuleE/lecture18.rst

 .. _doc_lecture18:

-Lecture 18 - Vision: Detection and Pose Estimation II
+Lecture 18 - Extending Single View and YOLO
 ======================================================

 **Overview:**
-	This lecture is the second lecture in the vision series.
+	This lecture builds on the previous lecture and moves to multi-view geometry.
+Without April tags attached to the back of another vehicle, we take advantage of multi-view geometry from stereo cameras in order to estimate the pose.
+The second half of this lecture deals with object detection.
+We will go over YOLO (you only look once), which is a CNN (convolutional neural network) used to classify objects.

 **Topics Covered:**
+	- 	Multi-view geometry
-	-	Vision
+	-	YOLO
-	-	April Tags
+	-	Object detection

 **Associated Assignment:**
 	* :ref:`Lab 8: Perception and Planning <doc_lab8>`